 Most recently (in 2014), aluminum recycling was found to be 1.3 percent more prevalent than in 2013, when the previous record was set.
 And recycling is a source of income for low-income families, which have organized cooperatives to collect cans.

 One concern is that the amount of refurbished aluminum (and imported scrap metal) may not be able to meet the demand.
-With a hike of aluminum need, mining and processing aluminum may spike, too.
+With a hike of aluminum needs, mining and processing aluminum may spike, too.
 But with even more efficiency, recycling overall in Brazil would double, Angela Gonzaga, president of the recycling cooperative in the Moreira Cesar district of Pindamonhangaba, told EFE—which would be incredible!

 If you’d like to learn more about recycling aluminum, contact General Kinematics for more information.